openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 After finishing a massive push of blocks, hived will invoke this method to schedlue MASSIVE_SYNC event.
 The parameter `_block_num` is a last massivly synced block - head or irreversible blocks.

+#### hive.disable_indexes_of_irreversible()
+There are some indexes created by the extension on irreversible blocks data.
+Those indexes may slows down massive dumps of blocks data by hived.
+The function drops and saves description of indexes and FK constraints created on irreversible blocks table.
+Hived nay use this function before start massive sync of blocks.

+#### hive.enable_indexes_of_irreversible()
+It restores indexes and FK constarint dropped and saved by the function above.

 #### APP API
 The functions which should be used by an application